andrewsio/andrewsio-blog.github.io/_posts/2022-01-02-medway-2022-parks-challenge.md

 We’re going to call it **The 2022 Medway Parks Challenge**

-There are 75 parks on the Medway Council list, so it should be an achievable goal provided we visit more than one park a week.
+There are 116 parks on the Medway Council list, so it should be an achievable goal provided we visit a few parks a week.
 There are clearly a lot of parks missing, particularly those on the Hoo Peninsula, so perhaps we’ll be able to help the council update their information as part of this little challenge.
-Information is sometimes avaliable on parish council websites, but not always.
+Information is sometimes available on parish council websites, but not always.

 Rules of the challenge are simple:
 - A visit counts as going to the park and spending at least 10 minutes there